-When the duck has roasted set it aside to rest for a few minutes and then slice into thin strips, season well with salt and serve with the pancakes, plum sauce, cucumber and spring onions.
+- When the duck has roasted set it aside to rest for a few minutes and then slice it into thin strips against the grain, season well with salt, and serve with the pancakes, plum sauce, cucumber, and spring onions.

 *This post is proudly sponsored by Essay Wines